 Starters have many options but if you take my advice do not miss the Kebabs on their menu.
 I particularly liked the Haryali Kebab.

 What you would appreciate most at the restaurants of this luxury hotel is their affectionate attitude.
 Chefs walk around and talk to you.
 They try their best to give you what you like.
 I remember I liked the Chatpata Aaloo a lot and in a lighter vein told the chef that he must teach me how to make them.
 In the next 2 minutes, he gave me the detailed recipe of the dish.
 A small twist in his recipe told me how the flavors seeped deep inside the halves of potato on my plate.

-The restaurant staff urges you to eat more, try different dishes as if you are a guest at their homes rather than at their workplace.
+The restaurant staff urges you to eat more, and try different dishes as if you are a guest at their home rather than at their workplace.
 This is a quality that you miss in many modern hotels – a personal touch that says we care.